DimaHn007/OakWood/README.md

 - View statistics on the popularity of restaurants.
 - Analysis of user reviews and ratings.

-Management of Promotions and Discounts:
-- Adding and editing promotions and discounts for restaurants.

 User Management System:
 - Providing the ability to block or edit user accounts in cases of violations.

-Reporting:
-- Preparation of reports on the operation of restaurants and the effectiveness of the application.

 ## **Architecture**